jamiewannenburg/uacalcsrc/tasks/Task 84 - Closer.md

 11. ✅ Python bindings - Full API exposed with proper module registration including `sg_close_power()`
 12. ✅ Java wrapper for testing - `CloserWrapper.java` with `sg_close_power` command
 13. ✅ Rust unit tests - Tests for creation, generators, and constants handling
-14. ✅ Java comparison tests - 13 tests comparing output with Java implementation (including 3 constraint tests)
+14. ✅ Java comparison tests - 15 tests comparing output with Java implementation (including 3 constraint tests and 2 homomorphism tests)
 15. ✅ Malcev integration - All 10 Malcev methods updated to use `sg_close_power()` for power algebras
 16. ✅ Build and import verification - All components compile and Python bindings import correctly
 17. ✅ Advanced constraint handling - All constraint methods implemented with early termination when constraints are satisfied